fofinho666/tug_of_war/README.md

 ## Let's create our project

-To create our project we'll use `mix`, a build tool that elixir ships with and, it allows us to create, test, and compile projects.
+To create our project, we'll use `mix`, a build tool that elixir ships with and, it allows us to create, test, and compile projects.
 Let's create our project:

 `$ mix new tug_of_war --sup`

 This command will create our project named `tug_of_war` in a folder with the same name.
-The `--sup` flag tells mix to create a project with a supervision tree that will talk about it later on.
+The `--sup` flag tells mix to create a project with a supervision tree that will talk about it later.

 Let's go to the project folder and see what is inside